 Address:Jalan Bendahara, 98000 Miri, Sarawak

-Grab Some Handmade Products At Miri Handicraft Center
+Grab Some Handmade Products At Miri Handicraft Centre

-Miri Handicraft Center has been selling authentic Sarawakian ethnic products since the 1990s.
-However, the Center was recently rebuilt into a two-storey modern, air-conditioned shopping centre that is now home to more than a dozen stores.
+Miri Handicraft Centre has been selling authentic Sarawakian ethnic products since the 1990s.
+However, the Centre was recently rebuilt into a two-storey modern, air-conditioned shopping centre that is now home to more than a dozen stores.

 Address: Jalan Brooke, Miri Handicraft Centre, 98000 Miri, Sarawak

-Located at the 17th Floor of Meritz Hotel, Sky Garden offers a panoramic view of Miri City.
-Opening daily from 4 pm, the outdoor seating keeps you cool with the almost ever-present sea breezes.
-Here is the perfect spot to admire the calm but radiant sunset as it paints the entire city orange, before eventually setting over the horizon.
+Located on the 17th Floor of Meritz Hotel, Sky Garden offers a panoramic view of Miri City.
+Open daily from 4pm, the outdoor seating keeps you cool with the almost ever-present sea breezes.
+Here is the perfect spot to admire the calm but radiant sunset as it paints the entire city orange before eventually setting over the horizon.

-Sky Garden serves both alcoholic and non-alcoholic beverages, and also comes with an extensive bar food menu.
-For a local dining experience try their “steamboat“, meat & vegetable cooked in a flavourful soup.
+Sky Garden serves both alcoholic and non-alcoholic beverages, and also comes with an extensive food menu.
+I had an asbolutely delicious beef burger here.
+Probably the best one I have had in Malaysia.

 Address: 17 Floor Outdoor Meritz Hotel, 1657, Jalan Miri Pujut, Bintang Jaya, 98000 Miri, Sarawak,